Lectionary Bible Studies and Sermons

 v25.
 Paul gives glory to the God who is well able to "establish", to confirm, the Romans in their commitment to the gospel.
 That is, confirm in the sense of strengthen their commitment to, their belief in, the gospel.
 The NIV has "establish you by my gospel", but "by" or "through", is probably better translated "according to", "in alignment with".
 So, Paul gives glory to the God who is well able to keep the Romans in line with gospel truth.

-When Paul uses the phrase, "my gospel", he probably means something like "my message", the content of which is the important message concerning the life and teachings of Jesus Christ.
+When Paul uses the phrase, "my gospel", he probably means something like "my message", the content of which encapsulates the teachings of Jesus Christ.
 Then he adds, "and the proclamation of Jesus Christ, according to the revelation of the mystery".
 The "and" is better translated "which is."
 What Paul is doing is explaining something about the content of his message - ie. the gospel.
 Of the content he says:

 i] It is the "proclamation of Jesus Christ" - who Jesus is and what he has done.
-This gospel, focused on the life and teachings of Jesus, is preached, proclaimed, by the apostles.
+The gospel focuses on the life and teachings of Jesus, as preached by the apostles.

 ii] It is God's revelation.